Year in Review: Recapping Washington Redskins' 2017 Season

 Cousins was helped by being kept relatively clean by an offensive line skilfully handling a pass rush featuring Khalil Mack and Bruce Irvin.
 There was even, believe it or not, an element of balance on offense, with the Redskins adding 34 rushing attempts and 116 yards to their output through the air.

 Washington was just as impressive defensively.
-Manusky's group was every bit as physical as he demands in snuffing out bruising runner Marshawn Lynch, holding "Beat Mode" to a meagre 18 yards.
+Manusky's group was every bit as physical as he demands in snuffing out bruising runner Marshawn Lynch, holding Beast Mode to a meagre 18 yards.

 The pass rush also swamped Derek Carr, sacking the rocket-armed quarterback four times and hitting him many more.
-Carr was under siege and unable to connect with his fleet of explosive receivers, who were shackled effectively by a handsy secondary.
+The QB was under siege and unable to connect with his fleet of explosive receivers, who were shackled effectively by a handsy secondary.

 At the time, this felt like a statement win.
 Now it's merely a bittersweet reminder of how good the Redskins could be when healthy.